unoplatform/uno/doc/articles/faq.md

 ## What features will UNO Platform support?

+The end goal is to implement most features of the UWP API, but the [road map article](roadmap.md) details what is upcoming.

 ## Why XAML?
 What is it, how does it work?

+XAML stands for **eXtensible Application Markup Language**, and is used to provide a declarative way to define user interfaces.
+Its ability to provide a clear separation of concerns between the UI definition and application logic using data binding provides a good experience for small to very large applications where integrators can easily create UI without having to deal with C# code.

+For a good introduction to the use of XAML and MVVM patterns see [Microsoft's Laurent Bugnion presentation](https://twitter.com/LBugnion).

 ## What are the different flavors of XAML?
 Over the years, Microsoft has been working on different implementations that use XAML for defining User Interfaces, and currently, three main flavors co-exist: WPF, UWP, Xamarin.Forms and the legacy Silverlight.